moonlightshimmer/whatsapp-insights-tool/README.md

 # WhatsApp Insights Tool

 A Streamlit web application that analyzes WhatsApp order messages and Zelle payment transactions to generate business insights for small businesses, particularly food services like tiffin businesses.
+Currently deployed on streamlit community cloud as Tiffin Service Insights Dashboard

 ## 🎯 What It Does